almero-digital-marketing/mikser/README.md

 3. After you run Mikser for the first time it will create all the necessary folders inside

 ## Using mikser from inside a script
-1. Create a folder for your project.
-Install local dependency of mikser inside this folder with `npm install mikser`
+1. Install mikser as local dependency of mikser inside this folder with `npm install mikser`
-2. Create `mikser.js` and put this inside
+2. Create `mikser.js` and put those lines inside
+3. Start your first Mikser app with `node mikser`

 ```js
 var mikser = require('mikser');
 mikser.run();
 ```
-3. Start your first Mikser app with `node mikser`

 Mikser will start watching your folder for changes and auto-generate your web site.